AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 ### Create a workflow {#acs-gs-marketers-wf}

-With workflows, you can orchestrate the full range of processes and tasks, improve the speed and scale of every aspect of your marketing campaigns, from creating segments and preparing messages to delivery.
+The workflow user interface has been fully reimagined in Campaign Web User Interface to facilitate usage, configuration, execution, and troubleshooting.
+As you already experienced in Campaign Standard, with workflows, you can orchestrate the full range of processes and tasks, improve the speed and scale of every aspect of your marketing campaigns, from creating segments and preparing messages to delivery.
 Plus, you can get your channels in sync with a single, easy-to-use interface for campaign orchestration.

 Understand how workflows work and how to create a targeting workflow in this video: